catseye/Robin/doc/Reactor.markdown

 terminal-based, line-buffered "standard I/O" a la Unix.
 Note that there is nothing in the Robin language that requires this to be "the real standard I/O"; Robin denies any knowledge of that sort of thing.
-It could well be simulated with modal dialogue boxes in a GUI, or with textareas on an web page under Javascript.
+It could well be simulated with modal dialogue boxes in a GUI, or with textareas on a web page under Javascript.

 A reactor accessing the `line-terminal` facility may make responses in the